robtzou/pt-plus/README.md

 Welcome to Testudo World!

 Instead of having an entire page for each professor, let's have a single page for each course.

+This was going to be a legitimate project, but the PlanetTerp API is built to be garbage.